mrc-sprinklr/CallerPackageLibrary/README.md

 ###  connect()

-This method is used to connect to popup.
+This method is used to connect to the popup.

-If popup is already active it will connect to that, otherwise it will start a new popup window.
+If the popup is already active it will connect to that, otherwise, it will start a new popup window.

 #####  Arguments
 - config = {